We use cookies.

 The practical value of the study

-• We have studied two-photon processes in hybrid material based on semiconductor quantum dots and plasmonic nanostructures for applications in photovoltaics and optoelectronics.
+2. Researching two-photon processes in a hybrid material based on semiconductor quantum dots and plasmonic nanostructures that can be used in photovoltaics and optoelectronics.

-• We have developed methods for diagnostics and imaging of oncological conditions using resonance energy transfer in immunocomplexes single domain and full-scale antibodies.
+3. Developing methods for diagnostics and imaging of oncological diseases with the use of resonance energy transfer in immune complexes of single-domain and full-dimensional antibodies.

 Implemented results of research: